Columbus Police Department: Chief of Police | Columbus Consolidated Government

 Chief Freddie Blackmon

 Chief Freddie Blackmon took office in November 2020.
 Chief Blackmon began his career as a Patrol Officer on April 7, 1986.
 As a Patrol Officer, he served in the 911 Center, Patrol Division, Gang Task Force, and Tactical Squad.
 As a Detective, he worked in the Vice/Narcotics Squad.
 After his promotion to Sergeant, he served in the Patrol Division, Vice/Narcotics Squad, Metro Narcotics Task Force, the Juvenile Diversion Unit, and the Training Division.
 Upon his promotion to Lieutenant, he worked in the Patrol Division, Robbery/Homicide Squad, and Training Division.
 Also, he was assigned to the Crisis Negotiation Team and he was the Commander for the Mobile Field Force Team.
 After his promotion to Captain, he was assigned as Personnel Director for the Columbus Police Department.
-As a Major, he is in charge of the Office of Professional Standards.
+As a Major, he was in charge of the Office of Professional Standards.

 Chief Blackmon has a Master of Science degree in Human Resource Management from Troy State University and a Bachelor of Science degree in Criminal Justice from Troy State University.
 Also, he completed Management Development Training through the University of Georgia, Leadership Columbus and graduated from the 265th session of the FBI National Academy.